narenkhatwani/narenkhatwaniblogs/content/authors/admin/_index.md

 Hello!
 I'm Naren, a Data Science Ph.D. student at the New Jersey Institute of Technology (NJIT).
 My research passion lies in the filed of Ontologies, with a keen interest in Massive Scale Analytics.
 Alongside my research, I am a Teaching Assistant for Advanced Database System Design

 I write blogs in my past time to help out incoming graduate students.
-Fortunately I have had great mentors and senior during my academic journey and they have always taught me to be help out my juniors.
+Fortunately I have had great mentors and seniors during my academic journey and they have always taught me to be help out fellow juniors.

 The following content is free to access and I intend to always keep it that way.